Certified randomness in tight space: Relation between photon distinguishability and CHSH violation

-Achieving certified randomness requires witnessing correlations that violate the CHSH inequality; in other words whose score in the CHSH game Eq.\ (\ref{eq:CHSH_score}) exceeds the HVM bounds.
+Achieving certified randomness requires witnessing correlations that violate the CHSH inequality.
 This places requirements on the purity and indistinguishability of the photons emitted by the single-photon source.
-For the ideal case of a source emitting only pure photons in a lossless optical circuit, we derive the relation $I_\text{CHSH} = \sqrt{2} (V_\text{HOM}+1)$, where $V_\text{HOM}$ is the HOM visibility of the photons Appendix \ref{app:ExpChsh_hom}).
+For the ideal case of a source emitting only pure photons in a lossless optical circuit, we derive the relation

+where $V_\mathrm{HOM}$ is the HOM visibility of the photons.
+We derive this relation in Appendix~\hyperref[app:chsh_hom]{D}.
 We simulate the relationship between $I_\text{CHSH}$ and $V_\text{HOM}$ taking into account photon impurity and circuit losses with Perceval, a software platform specialised in simulations of photonic circuits in the discrete variable paradigm \cite{Heurtel2022}.
 In our case, the main causes of photon distinguishability arise from polarisation fluctuations in the optical fibers and charge noise around the QD \cite{Kuhlmann2013}.

-The close agreement between the simulated and acquired data points validates our setup.
+The comparison of the CHSH value obtained with our experimental setup and the simulated one is given in Fig.~\ref{fig:chsh_vs_hom}.
+We acquire $I_\text{CHSH}$ experimentally as a function of $V_\text{HOM}$.
+The photon distinguishability is adjusted by manually shifting the polarisation of one of the two photons entering the photonic chip with a fibered polarisation controller (see FPC in Fig. \ref{fig:setup}). $V_\text{HOM}$ is measured independently from $I_\text{CHSH}$ by setting Alice's on-chip interferometer phases $\psi^A=0$ and $\phi^A=-\pi/2$ on Fig.\ \ref{fig:setup}.
+Her interferometer then implements the following unitary matrix on the first two spatial modes (up to a global phase, see "Selection of the measurement bases" in Methods)

+which is a 50:50 beamsplitter matrix like in the canonical Hong-Ou-Mandel experiment.
+The HOM visibility is then $V_\text{HOM} = 1 - 2p_\text{coinc}$ where $p_\text{coinc}$ is the probability of detecting simultaneously a photon on both of Alice's detectors in this configuration.
+The close match between simulated and measured data points validates the performance of our setup.